Mystery Theatre Unlimited logo

 Stratford Springs, Oct.
 8, 2009

-Another challenge is presented in “Mind Over Murder" (show #45).
-In that story a mad scientist switches the brains of all the characters in the show, forcing all of the actors to switch characters they are portraying multiple times throughout the show.
+A different challenge is presented in “Mind Over Murder" (show #45).
+In that story, a mad scientist switches the brains of all the characters in the show, forcing all of the actors to switch characters they are portraying multiple times throughout the show.
 Naturally, there is some gender-crossing.
 But since none of the actors change clothes to portray gender switches, we will eliminate this from being considered drag.

 Are They Actors or Characters Switching Gender?